Seven Benefits of Domestic Employment Law Compliance

 4. Avoid State and Federal Fines and Penalties

 It’s easy to get caught paying under the table.
 All it takes is your employee filing for unemployment after you part ways and listing you as their previous employer.
 They’ll be denied benefits and you’ll come under scrutiny for not paying the proper taxes.
+Nannies and other household employees are among the millions put out of work during the COVID-19 pandemic and filing for unemployment benefits whether or not they are eligible.
 Or, your employee is injured on the job and goes to the emergency room.
 When they are asked how it happened, they mentioned it was at work.
-The injury will be reported to your state’s workers’ compensation board, which means you’ll receive a hefty fine because you’re noncompliant and don’t carry the required insurance coverage.
+The injury will be reported to your state’s workers’ compensation board, which means you’ll receive a hefty fine because you’re non-compliant and don’t carry the required insurance coverage.

 5. Reduce the Risk of an Audit